rust-bakery/nom/README.md

 Please refer to the documentation for an exhaustive list of combinators.

-There are more complex (and more useful) parsers like `chain!` and `tuple!`, which are used to apply a series of parsers then assemble their results.
+There are more complex (and more useful) parsers like `do_parse!` and `tuple!`, which are used to apply a series of parsers then assemble their results.

 Example with `tuple!`: